scottvr/phart/README.md

                         Terminal port sharing policy: any (default), minimize (prefer unused points on the same face), or none (avoid sharing until the node has no free terminal slots)
   --bidirectional-mode {coalesce,separate}
                         How to render reciprocal directed edges: coalesce (default) draws one shared route with arrows at both ends; separate draws each direction independently
-  --labels              Use node labels for displayed node text.
-If 'label' is missing, synthesize text from node attributes.
+  --labels              Enable both node and edge labels using each element's 'label' attribute.
+Equivalent to --node-labels --edge-labels.
+  --node-labels [ATTR]  Enable node labels.
+Optionally provide the node attribute name to display (default: label).
+Use 'none' to disable node labels explicitly.
+  --edge-labels [ATTR]  Enable edge labels.
+Optionally provide the edge attribute name to display (default: label).
+Use 'none' to disable edge labels explicitly.
   --node-label-lines SPEC
-                        Comma-separated ordered label line specs used when --labels is enabled and node 'label' is absent.
+                        Comma-separated ordered label line specs used when node labels are enabled and node 'label' is absent.
 Supports dotted paths (e.g. name,birt.date) and special token 'lifespan'.
   --node-label-sep NODE_LABEL_SEP
                         Separator for joining multi-value parts within one synthesized label line --node-label-max-lines NODE_LABEL_MAX_LINES